 Color has meaning.
 Line direction and weight have meaning.
 All of these elements play into making a successful logo.
 Little of the knowledge of the subtleties of design come packaged with Photoshop or Illustrator design programs.

 While you might not consider yourself and expert, you ARE!
 You are a consumer, and you see logos every day.
 You can say better than anyone else, perhaps, if a logo works or fails.
 Ask yourself if you can picture it on a business card?
 Stationary?
 A store sign?
 A vehicle?
-(That is why we include “real world” applications of our work in the Case Studies section of this website.
+(That is why we include “real world” applications of our work in the Case Studies section of our consulting website, BackBurner Marketing.
 It’s shows that we are not just making logos.
 And we live by what we say here.)

 There are a lot of amateurs on the web.
 There are some truly talented professionals, as well–fewer of them, of course, but they are there.
 One point to remember is that it’s easier to design a logo that is used on the web…print (lithography) requires a much more precise, versatile logo that can work in one color and survive the cut-and-dried demands of the pressman.

 That’s a large part of why the Web has been the home of so many amateurs-posing-as-professional logo workshops: it’s much easier to look good online.
 The portfolio of a professional logo designer will have a lot of one- and two-color logos.
 Why?
 Because that is what works.

 Choose your designer carefully.
 Use the same discretion you would were you to be getting eyeglasses or auto repair or a new roof put on your house.
 You don’t want a slack job.
 Professional designers give you the results you and your business need and deserve–results clearly different from that which one gets from an amateur or casual designer.